-- A. An employee on leave of absence without pay for six (6) months or less shall be returned to his or her former position at the prevailing salary rate without any loss of seniority. - B. An employee on leave without pay beyond six (6) months but less than one (1) year may be returned to the first available job which the employee is qualified to perform, at no less than his or her former rate of pay, including all intervening contractual adjustments.
+- A. An employee on leave of absence without pay for six (6) months or less shall be returned to their former position at the prevailing salary rate without any loss of seniority. - B. An employee on leave without pay beyond six (6) months but less than one (1) year may be returned to the first available job which the employee is qualified to perform, at no less than their former rate of pay, including all intervening contractual adjustments.
 The seniority status of the affected employee shall be adjusted on a day-to-day basis to reflect the actual period of leave without pay in excess of six (6) months.

-10.11 Parental Leave
+11.12 Parental Leave